 A few years ago I wrote some practical, hands-on, tips and suggestions for integrating the medicines from the Threshold, and bringing all of the unseen, personal, inner work Out into our mundane living experience.
 If you would like more on the Integration phase, find yourself post-ceremony or have recently undergone a personal healing session, please read "Integration ~ the often overlooked time after soul-work".

+If you would like personal and direct support as you move through any of these stages, you are welcome to send me an email at [email protected] or book a consultation.
 There are many ways to “be of service” to our communities that don’t involve extensive training, one-to-one healing sessions, or even a full-time dedicated practice, that are incredibly powerful and very supportive.
 One of these methods is by tending to a Community Altar.
-This way of holding space for others on their healing journey is easily integrated into even the busiest lifestyles and from what I have experienced, can become a highly requested form of support.
+This way of holding space for others on their journey through life and healing is easily integrated into even the busiest lifestyles and from what I have experienced, can become a highly requested form of support.
 7 Steps to building a Community Altar practice: 1.)
 Consider where your Altar will be and the length of time it will remain active.
 Helpful questions might be; Will your Altar be indoors or outside?
 Are you ready for a permanent feature in your home or will it be created only for a short gathering?
 An Altar is created with careful energetic intention on a designated surface - so choose a location that is easy to access and encouraging for you to tend to.
 Perhaps more than one person will actively tend to the Altar on behalf of the community - you get to cultivate this practice to suit your needs as well as those seeking to be included!
 2.)
 Ponder the essential quality the Altar will be designed to represent and radiate.
-One might choose to support people’s hearts, invoke the sense of being held in the hands of divinity, promote their safety, clear ancestral wounds, encourage physical health, or tend to a need the community that you identify and relate to from your lived experience.
+One might choose to support people’s hearts, invoke the sense of being held in the hands of divinity, promote their safety, clear ancestral wounds, encourage physical health, or tend to a need in the community that you identify with and relate to from your lived experience.
 3.)
 Every item that makes up the Altar will be carefully selected and geared to contribute to the chosen energy and purpose.
 Consider them as energetic or spiritual ‘power houses’ such as specific crystals, images of deities or photos of deceased relatives, stones from significant and relevant places, plant medicines or dried herbs, all of which carry or support the chosen intention.
-An Altar brings together the individual energies of the objects with your aim to create a unified energy source that “works for you” once set.
+An Altar brings together the individual energies of the objects with your aim to create a unified energy source that continues to “work for you” once set.
 4.)
 Decide how you will represent people who want to be included.
-You might light a candle on their behalf and speak their name for long distance support or if they will be physically present you might ask them to bring a stone, photo, or personal item that resonates with their personal energy.
+You might light a candle on their behalf and speak their name for long distance support or if they will be physically present you might ask them to bring a stone, photo, or personal item that resonates with their individual energetic imprint.
 5.)
 When you have spent some time becoming familiar with the energy of the Altar, are clear on its intention and comfortable with tending to it; extend the invitation to your community to be included.
-One might offer to individuals already asking for support, post a general invitation on social media, or verbally encourage participants at a gathering you are offering.
+One might offer to individuals who are already asking for support, post a general invitation on social media, or verbally encourage participants at a gathering you are offering.
 6.)
 Be sure to hold the work your Altar is doing with utmost respect.
 Do not allow others to put random objects on it, keep it clean and organized, spend time in quiet reverence there, and perhaps move things around or change up the items to keep the energy fresh.
 You might sing devotional songs, make offerings, or speak invocations and prayers while tending.
 7.)
 It is important to remember that as a working energy source, there are also times of rest needed.
 We can provide this rest by periodically laying a cloth over it and by dismantling it when no longer active.
 Blessing and cleansing the items with sacred smoke is also something to be mindful to do when the energy begins to feel “stale”.
 If out-of-doors in a public area, be sure to thank and close the Altar by removing personal items after each time of tending.
 Tips to remember:

 Registration opens each June and we begin each October.
 Do you have Altars ALL over the house?
 Here is something to consider that is often overlooked.
 April's Powell River Living edition of Return to Reverence encourages us to dive into the realm of sound.
 For those who know I like to time such things with the seasonal wheel of the year might pick up on the correlation between the element of Air, Spring, sound waves ;)